ceargm/appdev/README.md

-# 🌟 App Dev Notes/Reviewer 🌟
+# App Dev Notes / Reviewer
 includes our past assignments, quizzes, lab activities, and sample codes with some comments.